-Lindfield Avenue's role as the "main street" on the eastern side of the Local Centre will continue to be enhanced to offer distinctive local shopping experience with shop-top housing allowing additional retail and commercial offices and services to the Local Centre.
-The Lindfield Village Green, beside Tryon Road will be a vibrant public space.
-The Village Green will include a café or restaurant, public plaza for a variety of uses and a basement car park.
-It is designed for social gatherings and ease of movement for pedestrian and cyclists, with convenient connections to the Lindfield train station.
-The Village Green may host markets, live music and other performances to enliven the area.
+Lindfield Avenue's role as the "main street" on the eastern side of the Local Centre will continue to be enhanced to offer a distinctive local shopping experience with shop-top housing allowing additional retail and commercial offices and services to the Local Centre.
+The Lindfield Village Green, beside Tryon Road is a vibrant public space.
+The Village Green includes a café / restaurant, public plaza for a variety of uses and a basement car park.
+It is designed for social gatherings and ease of movement for pedestrians and cyclists, with convenient connections to the Lindfield train station

-This plan describes the vision for Lindfield Local Centre and provides the framework for improvements to the public domain that will complement Council's urban renewal projects - the Lindfield Village Hub and the Lindfield Village Green.
+This plan describes the vision for Lindfield Local Centre and provides the framework for improvements to the public domain that will complement Council's urban renewal projects.